Singing Stories, Weaving Tales

 The 2nd performance was a winter one, in December, in the historic St Thomas church, and the proceeds went to the church's restoration fund.
 This time both the stories and songs mirrored the season, from Wassailing, local ghosts and legends, to stories and songs of adventures through snow and ice, death and rejoicement.

-Singing Stories was back again for winter 2016, with 2 different performances.
-One in the intimate venue of St Thomas Library with ceramics and special treats, and larger candle-light immersive journey at St Thomas Church taking you from bonfire night all the way into the new year!
+Singing Stories was back again for 2016 with a trio new performances, beginning with Halloween, then followed by a winter double-bill; one in the intimate venue of St Thomas Library with ceramics and special treats, and larger candle-light immersive journey at St Thomas Church with Widsith & Deor taking you from bonfire night all the way into the new year!